Calculate Your Topsoil

 The formula is simple: Length (m) x Width (m) x Depth (m) = Volume (m³).
 Multiply by 1,000 to convert to litres.
 The tricky part is knowing the right depth for your project, which is why we built this topsoil calculator with recommended depths built in.

 A small raised bed needs surprisingly large volumes.
-A standard 2.4m x 1.2m bed at 30cm deep requires 864 litres -- that is 35 bags of 25-litre topsoil or a full bulk bag.
+A standard 2.4m x 1.2m bed at 30cm deep requires 864 litres -- that is 35 bags of 25-litre topsoil or two bulk bags.
 Most people underestimate by at least 30%, which means a second delivery charge and a frustrating delay mid-project.

 This calculator handles rectangles, circles and L-shaped areas.
 It gives you results in cubic metres, litres, 25L bags, 40L bags, bulk bags (850 litres) and approximate weight in tonnes.
 It also estimates cost at 2026 UK prices so you can budget before ordering.